ErikBrorsson/MVDet/resources/logbook/paper1.md

+# TODO

+- [x] baseline development (develop a strong generalization baseline, which is also used as the pretraining step for UDA)
+- [x] pseudo-labelling method (simple self-training without data augmentation.
+Here I choose appropriate pseudo-label thresholds for each benchmark and choose pseudo-labelling strategy)
+- [x] uda development (After choosing ps-label-th and pseduo-labelling method above.
+I choose data augmentation and persp supervision.
+5 epochs, 0.99 alpha teacher, 1.0 lambda, max_pseudo)
+- [x] UDA sota exps (running with 0.999 alpha teacher and 20 epochs boosts performance slightly on all but one benchmark)
+- [ ] alpha teacher experiments (analyze the importance of the teacher model, alpha ranging from 0 to 1.
+Also show how it is connected to the number of epochs.)
+- [ ] max-pseudo-threshold table (show that my pseudo-labelling method is robust to the choice of max-pseudo-threshold)
+- [ ] lambda table (show performance of different lambdas.
+It would make sense to design the loss as (1-lambda)*Ls + lambda*Lt but perhaps it is too late for that)

 # Abstract
 We consider the problem of UDA for MV pedestrian detection.
 Our paper constitutes the first extensive study on mean teacher self-training for this problem.